olegdevzp/Docs/node.js/junior-backend-nodejs-interview-questions.md

 ### 2. What is the Event Loop in Node.js?
 **Answer:**
+**Literal Definition:** The Event Loop is the mechanism that handles asynchronous operations in Node.js.
+It continuously checks the call stack and callback queue, executing callbacks when the stack is empty.

 The Event Loop is the mechanism that handles asynchronous operations in Node.js.
 It continuously checks the call stack and callback queue, executing callbacks when the stack is empty.

 **How it works:**